rajshahdev/stockwatch/readme.md

 ### Introduction

-In this repo, i'm going to make a quick and simple webpage using Python Flask, Bootstrap.
+In this repo, i'm going to make a quick and simple webpage using Python Django, Bootstrap.
 This is a simple back-end for freont-end style microservice.

 This simple Python based microservice using Flask will returns stock quote and historical data.
-I'll also make a quick website using Flask's template system, called Jinja to make an easy Bootstrap 4 site.
-The site will feature a graph of the stock's performance over the period of 12 months.

-I'e going to use the yFinance module for Python.
-This module uses the Yahoo Finance API to provide it's data.
-This API is publicly accessible, but not guaranteed to perform for long-term production use.

-Just some history here.
-Yahoo Finance used to provide a comma-separated, and later a JSON api in their YUI library that provided reliable stock quote data.
-Unfortunately, the times changed and the classic Yahoo Finance API was taken out of prod.

 ### Sample Code for this Project